Natural 2HDMs without FCNCs: Abstract

 \section{Abstract}

-We investigate some unexplored two-Higgs-doublet model (2HDM) scenarios which, although phenomenologically very well motivated, were partially omitted in previous studies.
-Through the implementation of a $\mathbb{Z}_2$ symmetry the two weak-doublet scalars are distinguished and judiciously coupled to a given set of fermions.
-By virtue of the flavor or singular alignment \textit{ansatz}, it is then possible to simultaneously avoid flavor-changing-neutral-currents at tree-level and link the mass of a given fermion to the vacuum-expectation-value of a unique Higgs doublet.
-We then study the main differences between these models and those conventional ones.
-In particular, as distinctive deviations for the Yukawa couplings of the light fermions are predicted, we discuss their possible tests at the LHC.
+Motivated by the fermion mass hierarchy we study the phenomenology of two flavorful two-Higgs-doublet model (2HDM) scenarios.
+By virtue of the flavor or singular alignment ansatz it is possible to link the mass of a subset of fermions to the vacuum-expectation-value (VEV) of a unique Higgs doublet and to simultaneously avoid flavor-changing-neutral-currents at tree-level.
+We explicitly construct two models called Type-A and B. There, either the top quark alone or all third generation fermions couple to the doublet with the larger VEV.
+The other fermions acquire their masses through the small VEV of the other doublet.
+Thus, more natural values for the Yukawa couplings can be obtained.
+The main differences between these models and conventional ones are studied including a discussion of both their structure and phenomenological consequences.
+In particular, as distinctive deviations for the Yukawa couplings of the light fermions are predicted we discuss possible tests at the LHC based on searches for $h\to J/\Psi + \gamma$, $h\to\mu\mu$, and heavy scalar resonances decaying to muon pairs.
+We find that for a wide region of parameter space this specific set of signatures can be used to distinguish among the new proposed types and the conventional ones.